 In addition to Verni and Ellsworth, OVERKILL‘s current lineup includes Dave Linsk on lead guitar, Derek Tailer on rhythm guitar and Jason Bittner on drums.
 To date, OVERKILL have released nineteen studio albums, an album of cover songs, two EPs, one demo tape and three live albums all tabulating to selling over 16 million records worldwide.

-OVERKILL are also considered to be one of the most active and hardest working bands within the THRASH METAL genre, as they have never broken up or taken any sort of hiatus and have always released a new studio album in no more than every three years since their inception.
+OVERKILL are also considered to be one of the most active and hardest working bands within metal, as they have never broken up or taken any sort of hiatus and have always released a new studio album in no more than every three years since their inception.